-- In order to better serve customers, reserve staff time for value-added service delivery, and make integrated services a reality, the North Carolina Division of Workforce Solutions has actively worked to streamline requirements and alleviate bureaucratic barriers to support the delivery of customer-focused quality service. - The Division will focus its monitoring on quality service delivery and with "compliance" as a necessary responsibility, but not as an end in itself.
+• In order to better serve customers, reserve staff time for value-added service delivery, and make integrated services a reality, the North Carolina Division of Workforce Solutions will

+• The Division will focus its monitoring on quality service delivery and with "compliance" as a necessary responsibility, but not as an end in itself.
 Local Workforce Boards will be expected to respond to this continuous, state-level streamlining, by analyzing and streamlining their own policies, procedures, and practices.